stengergilles/my-pricer/README.md

 └── config.py                         # Strategy configurations
 ```

-## ⚠️ Risk Disclaimer

-This system is designed for educational and research purposes.
-Cryptocurrency trading involves substantial risk of loss.
-Past performance does not guarantee future results.
-Always conduct thorough testing and risk assessment before live trading.

----

 **⚠️ DISCLAIMER: This is a toy/fun project for educational and research purposes only.
 This system is NOT intended for real trading or production use.
 Cryptocurrency trading involves substantial risk of loss.
 Always conduct thorough testing and risk assessment before any live trading.**